 Teaching

-Along with my course design work with the Virtues and Vocations Project, I am a pedagogy contributor at the Blog of the American Philosophical Association, the Daily Nous, PEA Soup, and The Philosopher’s Cocoon.
-Previously, I was the Mellon Course Design Coordinator for the Philosophy as a Way of Life Project at the University of Notre Dame, and, before that, I began my career as an educator in Mississippi with Teach for America.
+I currently assist with course design through the Virtues and Vocations Project at the University of Notre Dame, and I am also a pedagogy contributor at the Blog of the American Philosophical Association, the Daily Nous, PEA Soup, and The Philosopher’s Cocoon.
+Previously, I was the Mellon Course Design Coordinator for the Philosophy as a Way of Life Project, and, before that, I began my career as an educator in Mississippi with Teach for America.
 Below, you will find a summary of my work on course design along with links to my popular teaching contributions.

 Holly Springs High School - Teach for America